 After the hot springs you should go back to Santa Teresa again.
 Here you check which transport options there are to go back to Cusco.
 I managed to join a tour group in a minivan for 30 soles and was dropped off in front of my hostel at 10PM!
 I have read reports of others who did the same and I must say it’s the best option.

 The second, least favourite option is to take a collectivo back to Santa Maria and from there wait for the public bus to take you back to Cusco (also 30 soles total).
-There is a bus at least around 8pm.
+All I know is that there is a bus around 8pm, I would not risk to go any later.

-All in all, my total costs were as follows:
+I visited Machu Picchu back in 2013.
+All in all, my total costs back then were as follows:

 |Entrance fee to the MP + Montaña||146 Soles (without Montaña it will be 128)|